pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``server interop`` command gets the name of the :term:`Interop namespace` of the WBEM server of the :term:`current connection`.

+The format of the command is:
+    pywbemcli [GENERAL-OPTIONS] server interop [COMMAND-OPTIONS]

 The result is displayed using :term:`Table output formats`.